I’m the Chief Software Engineer here at Forward Force. I lead a cross-functional team of talented software engineers.

-I started writing code in highschool more than 20 years ago.
-I haven’t really stopped ever since.
-I commit code almost every day of the year, that’s all verifiable in my github history.
-I started programming as a hobby, which turned into a lifelong affair and I can’t wait to see where tomorrow takes me.
+I started writing code in high school more than 20 years ago.
+I haven’t stopped ever since.
+I commit code almost every day of the year; that’s all verifiable in my GitHub history.
+I started programming as a hobby, which turned into a lifelong affair, and I can’t wait to see where tomorrow takes me.

-I started with PHP, it was PHP3 back then.
-I used Dreamweaver as my first IDE and I was fascinated by what I was able to create.
-Setting up Apache server on my local machine was the hardest thing I had ever done at that time, I was afraid that one day it would break and I won’t ever be able to recreate it.
-Today, I just docker-compose up and ta-da!
-After some years, I stumbled upon Zend Framework 1 and it seemed like the greatest thing ever, then CodeIgniter, Zend Framework 2, Symfony, Zend Framework 3, and of course Laravel.
-PHP has gone a long way, it is no longer the wild west of the Personal Home Page, it is now standard driven, reliable, mature, and performant technology powering good amount of the Internet.
-I never write a single code of PHP without a debugger, var_dumps and dds is not really my style.
+I started with PHP; it was PHP3 back then.
+I used Dreamweaver as my first IDE and was fascinated by what I could create.
+Setting up the Apache server on my local machine was the hardest thing I had ever done at that time; I was afraid that one day it would break, and I won’t ever be able to recreate it.
+Today, I docker-compose up, and ta-da!
+After some years, I stumbled upon Zend Framework 1, which seemed like the greatest thing ever; then CodeIgniter, Zend Framework 2, Symfony, Zend Framework 3, and of course, Laravel.
+PHP has gone a long way; it is no longer the wild west of the Personal Home Page; it is now standard-driven, reliable, mature, and performant technology powering a good amount of the Internet.
+I never write a single line of PHP code without a debugger, var_dumps, and dds is not my style.

 I started Forward Force in 2012 because I wasn’t happy.
-Prior to going on my own, I worked for various companies, checkout my LinkedIn.
-I loved the work but hated the vibe, software development was a thankless job so I decided to go on my own and it worked!
+Before going on my own, I worked for various companies; check out my LinkedIn.
+I loved the work but hated the vibe; software development was a thankless job, so I decided to go on my own, and it worked!
 Once upon a time, I was alone, hacking away day in and day out.
-Today, I have team of people sharing my vision as to how to build digital products, I still hack away day in and day out, but I’ve got amazing people beside me.
+Today, I have a team of people sharing my vision of how to build digital products, I still hack away day in and day out, but I’ve got fantastic people beside me.

-Over the years, we have worked with dozens of clients, it hasn’t always been smooth sailing but it has always been successful.
-I met bright and bold clients, risk takers, hustlers and I learned from every single one of them.
+Over the years, we have worked with dozens of clients; it hasn’t always been smooth sailing, but it has always been successful.
+I met bright and bold clients, risk-takers, and hustlers, and I learned from every single one of them.
 I learned what to do and what not to do.

-Most important lesson though is one on responsibility.
-We as software engineers are often given a carte-blanche, a blank check, benefit of the doubt that we will make the right decisions, will do the right thing for both the product and its users, their privacy and security; failure is not an option.
+The most important lesson, though, is one of responsibility.
+We as software engineers are often given a carte-blanche, a blank check, the benefit of the doubt that we will make the right decisions, will do the right thing for both the product and its users, their privacy, and security; failure is not an option.

 If you are curious, drop me a line at firstname.lastname@example.org.